 "I am a mainsail trimmer and my skipper and I are always arguing about depowering.
 Which should I be using, the traveler or the mainsheet?"

 Think of the traveler as the “fine tune” power control device.
-As long as the changes in velocity are not to rapid and too great, it will keep the boat on its feet (and stop the helmsperson’s whining).
+As long as the changes in velocity are not too rapid and too great, it will keep the boat on its feet (and stop the helmsperson’s whining).
 The beauty of using the traveler is that mainsail twist (controlled by the mainsheet), which is vital to both speed and pointing, does not change, only the total amount of power.

 In very puffy conditions when velocity and direction are changing rapidly, the sheet can be a better tool to control power.
 This is a technique called “vang sheeting,” because the vang takes over the job of pulling down on the boom and controlling twist.
-The mainsheet moves the boom in an out-to-luff or fill the sail as necessary.
+The mainsheet moves the boom in and out to reach proper trim.
 Typically the traveler is pulled part of the way back up towards the centerline to keep the bottom of the mainsail working.